 Creating an advisory board is a critical task for a startup.
-This group of individuals can help a startup founder to realize his or her vision.
-Forbes provides a look at how to approach the creation of an advisory board for a startup.
+This group of individuals can help a startup founder realize his or her vision.
+Forbes offers ways for a startup to approach the creation of an advisory board.

-An entrepreneurial mind-set isn’t all that a startup needs to get up and running.
+An entrepreneurial mind-set isn’t all a startup needs to get up and running.
 A startup can benefit greatly from the wise counsel and advice of a well-rounded and diverse advisory board.
-Plus, strategic partnerships help a startup for its strategies.

 The First Step Toward an Advisory Board

-But despite the fact that those are desireasble attributes, a startup founder should look for personality types “that lend themselves to patience, flexibility. and nerves of steel,” Forbes says.
-And although these characteristics may sound similar or even overlap, that’s the point: a startup entrepreneur needs advisors who believe in the company’s mission and vision, but who also have the experience to counsel him or her through the ups and downs in the process of seeing that mission and vision come to life.
+Although these are desirable attributes, a startup founder should look for personality types “that lend themselves to patience, flexibility. and nerves of steel,” Forbes says.
+While these characteristics may sound similar or even overlap, a startup entrepreneur needs advisors who believe in the company’s mission and vision.
+In addition, they should have the experience to counsel him or her through the ups and downs of that mission.

-A solid and well-established advisory board gives a startup entrepreneur links to areas and fields in which he or she may not have had visibility, along with exposure to executives who’ve experienced similar obstacles, issues, and challenges.
-This type of advisory board also has the wherewithal to attract investors to keep the company going.
+A solid and well-established advisory board gives a startup entrepreneur links to areas where he or she may not have visibility.
+It also gives him or her exposure to executives who’ve experienced similar obstacles, issues, and challenges.
+This type of advisory board also has the wherewithal to attract investors who will keep the company going.

-Foundational activity for an organization requires a specific set of expertise, but next is finding help in growing the business.
+Foundational activity for an organization requires a specific set of expertise, but it is also important to find help in growing the business.

 A startup doesn’t require a brand new board at each phase of growth.
-Instead, a startup entrepreneur should seek to expand the advisory your board as the company’s needs change and evolve.
-A startup’s early-stage supporters can help to troubleshoot and navigate challenges, including in the areas of recruiting and financial resources.
+Instead, a startup entrepreneur should seek to expand the advisory board as the company’s needs evolve.
+A startup’s early-stage supporters can help troubleshoot and navigate challenges, including those related to recruiting and financial resources.

 Where are the Gaps?

-A startup entrepreneur should next determine the gaps in in-house expertise that could be addressed by a veteran board member.
-The types of people to ask to serve on the advisory board at this stage are individuals with experience in commercialization, scale, growth, and navigating implementation challenges and regulatory considerations.
+A startup entrepreneur should next determine in-house expertise gaps that could be addressed by a veteran board member.
+The types of people to seek at this stage have experience in commercialization, scale, growth.
+In addition, it helps to find members who can navigate implementation challenges and regulatory considerations.

 Look for a Diverse Group of Advisory Board Members

 Finally, a startup entrepreneur should be truthful and realistic about the gaps in the company’s functional expertise.
 This is vital to rounding out the board.
-This entails attracting individuals with substantial experience in navigating the regulatory challenges ahead.
+This entails attracting individuals with substantial experience in navigating future regulatory challenges.
 A startup founder may also want to bring aboard a person with extensive commercialization experience and a comprehensive industry network.

-This is the point where it’s desirable to attract board members who understand the space in which the startup operates, and also have a proven track record of being able to reshape or influence the way the industry works.
-While it’s fantastic to have an “insider” who knows how the system works; however, an advisory board should also have a firm understanding of the opportunity to do things differently.
+This is the point where it’s desirable to attract board members who understand the space in which the startup operates, and who have a proven track record of reshaping or influencing the way the industry works.
+While it’s fantastic to have an “insider” who knows how the system works, an advisory board should also be willing to do things differently.

-An advisory board help a startup found find the full potential of his or her company and help plot the course for the next steps in the journey.
+A strong advisory board helps a startup founder realize the full potential of his or her company and plot a course for the journey.